hedge0/PyFinance-Projects/README.md

 # PyFinance-Projects

-A collection of my quantitative finance projects aimed at leveraging Python for advanced financial analysis and trading strategies.
+A collection of my quantitative finance projects aimed at leveraging Python and Go for advanced financial analysis and trading strategies.
 These projects encompass a variety of topics, including trading algorithms, statistical analysis, and financial data visualization, with a focus on practical, real-world applications in quantitative finance.

 ## Project Overview

 This repository contains a diverse set of projects designed to help with quantitative finance research and trading automation.
-Each project focuses on specific aspects of financial markets, including risk management, strategy development, and performance optimization using Python.
+Each project focuses on specific aspects of financial markets, including risk management, strategy development, and performance optimization using Python / Go.
 Below is a list of key projects included:

 ### 1. Kelly Criterion Bet Sizing Program
-   - **Description**: A Goland implementation of the Kelly Criterion, helping users calculate the optimal betting size based on win probability, risk, and reward.
+   - **Description**: A Go implementation of the Kelly Criterion, helping users calculate the optimal betting size based on win probability, risk, and reward.
 It includes Monte Carlo simulations to visualize risk/reward scenarios.
    - **Key Features**:
      - Calculates optimal bet size using the Kelly Criterion.
      - Includes Monte Carlo simulation for scenario analysis.